openoakland/openbudgetoakland/_treemap/README.md

 	> File > Save As...
 2. Create or edit a configuration file.
 	> To view an existing configuration file, open the config.json

 	> The configuration file controls how the budget data is parsed.
 It tells the parser the header names, how to group data in the budget, the hierarchy ordering, and the output filenames.
-Generally, you'll only have to update the years if you're updating an existing configuration file for consitent budget format.
+Generally, you'll only have to update the years if you're updating an existing configuration file for consistent budget format.

 	> See [Appendix: Data Processing Configuration File Details](#dataconfigappendix) for more information about the configuration file.

 3. Run the data processing [python](https://www.python.org/) script
 	> In the terminal:

 		$ python treemap_process_data.py config.json budget.csv

 	> If your confused, try the --help option